shreyakadam21/Data-Analyst-Portfolio/README.md

 # Pizza Sales Analysis
 This Pizza Sales Analysis Project features a dynamic Microsoft Excel dashboard that breathes life into the realm of pizza sales data.
 Our interactive dashboard empowers users to explore, gain insights, and drive data-driven decisions based on essential performance metrics.
-Fueling this analysis is the formidable combination of Power Query and advanced Excel formulas, meticulously dissecting the data to craft precise measures and captivating visualizations.
+The dataset, "Pizza.csv," contains information about pizzas, orders, and sales.
+The analysis covers various aspects, including identifying the best and worst selling pizzas, determining total revenue generated, calculating average revenue, and examining sales trends on various time scales.

 # Tools Used
 - SQL Server Management Studio